Curriculum

 Spelling

 In grades 5 – 6, we use a multi-sensory approach through which students learn to spell by saying, hearing, writing, and seeing, thereby using all avenues to the brain.
+The words that students learn to spell are taken from the vocabulary used in the literature they are reading.

 Grammar